 With total ease I took the Shinkansen from Osaka and met my friend Roberto.
 The first place he took me to see was the famous Hamamatsu air base called Hamamatsu Air Park.
 A great park, with a lot of exhibited planes, museum of planes and equipment, presentations in the sky, etc.

-I remember one of the things that caught my attention is that the area base had information in Portuguese.
+I remember one of the things that caught my attention is that the area base had information in English.
 There was a sign on the plane that I thought was funny, it said no strangers to enter.
 Do you mean that if the person is not strange, they will enter?
-This is what happens when a Japanese tries to write in Portuguese!
+This is what happens when a Japanese tries to write in English!

 In this park you get to know a little about the history of Japanese aviation.
 You can also wear an air fighter pilot outfit, take pictures inside a plane and even fly a simulator.
 There are several types of aircraft, fighter models and warplanes.
 An essential tourist spot for anyone traveling in Hamamatsu, and best of all, it's completely free.